 Whenever you’re dealing with a real estate transaction between parent and child in Toronto, including in the nearby communities of North York, East York and Etobicoke, there are many things to consider.

-Whatever the situation, it’s always a good idea to seek professional advice to ensure that the tax consequences are well-understood and that it receives the best tax treatment possible for both you and your child.
+Whatever the situation, it’s always a good idea to seek professional advice to ensure that the tax consequences are well-understood and that it receives the best tax treatment possible for both you and your child when you transfer property.

 The first potential issue is the income attribution rules, which apply when giving rental property to a child who is under the age of 18.
-In that scenario, the attribution rules require any income earned from the property to be attributed to the parent until they turn 18.
+In that scenario, the attribution rules require any income earned from the property to be attributed to the parent until they turn 18, affecting the parent’s taxable income.
 The same attribution rules apply to gifts from one spouse to another.
 The income will be attributed to the spouse giving the property to be included on their tax return rather than that of the one who received it.

 2. Less Than Fair Market Value – Double Taxation